Quantum Communication Complexity of Regularized Linear Regression Protocols: Introduction

 where $m=\sum_{i=0}^{r-1}m_i$.

-Suppose there is a single referee, and each party can make quantum communication with the referee.
-Suppose that the referee has prior knowledge of $\delta$, which represents the lower bound of the minimum non-zero singular value of $A$.
-Let
+Suppose there is a single referee, and each party can make classical communication with the referee.
+Then the goal is for the referee to obtain an $\varepsilon$-approximation of the solution vector: